Sky Studio Design

 The cameras could be repositioned by these two into pre-marked positions, and then remotely-operated pan/tilt heads allowed for pre-set shots to be quickly recalled by the TD at quieter times.
 For busier productions, primarily around the evening politics show, and also for pre-recorded shows such as Entertainment Weekly, crewing numbers doubled with the addition of a Sound Supervisor and a Camera Operator - although still controlling the heads remotely.
 The gallery also made up the background of one of the main shots through a large viewing window (matching the then-main studio design) …and any visiting Lighting Director would quickly discover that the seat they were in was empty for reason…the back of their head was now very prominently silhouetted on live TV around the world, just behind the presenter’s ear…

-For the glass box, as the Tardis project had begone, News dediced to takte this one step further, and have just a Floor Manager in the actual studios, and have all the technical control done remotely from the Gallery.
+For the glass box, as the Tardis project had begone, News decided to take this one step further, and have just a Floor Manager in the actual studios, and have all the technical control done remotely from the Gallery.
 Due to delays in Tardis, this remote control was temporarily re-routed to the old PCR (Production Control Room, or “Gallery”) for the first year after the building amd studio opened.

 That’s the operation… but why the strange hanging cameras?
-This was the rest of the collision between the desire by News for a simple, static space with freedom to use the whole area, together with an edit from the then-CEO of Sky UK, Jeremy Durrock, that the view from the outside should be clear of ALL technical equipment, including the cameras!
-Never mind what the viewers at home see, the viewers outside the studio are more important…He did have a point about the TV Production on-site being invisible to everyone else though… Ok, fair enough, we’ll hang the cameras down on fixed bars in the corners, we can get them just about far enough away, and can have the lights as far back as possible with obstructing them.
+This was the result of the collision between the desire by News for a simple, static space with freedom to use the whole area, together with an edict from the then-CEO of Sky UK, Jeremy Darroch, that the view from the outside should be completely clear of ALL technical equipment, cables, etc on the floor - which including the cameras!
+Never mind what the viewers at home see, the viewers outside the studio are more important… He did have a point though about the TV Production on-site being invisible to most staff…_ Ok, fair enough, we’ll hang the cameras down on fixed bars in the corners, we can get them just about far enough away, and can have the lights as far back as possible without one obstructing the other.

-And then…News insists that the cameras have to be respositionable live in-vision (as they had been expecting robotic peds as per their exisiting main Studio A.), Unlike floor cameras that can (reasonably), moving cameras handing down are going to get in the way.
-A full 6-axis movement wouldn’t be possible without removing all the lights, so two neat arcs were drawn up, running up and down the studio front to back.
-Unfortuneatly, after these camera tracks were design and ordering, News had a wobbly moment and decide to spin all their positions round by 90-degrees.
-And now the cameras are tracking on the wrong axis.
+But…News insists that the cameras have to be repositionable live in-vision, because of course they (and the architects) had been expecting robotic peds, similar to their existing main Studio A. Unlike floor cameras that can freely move about in 6-axis, hanging cameras can’t without some kind of X-Y axis or robotic arm system that there just wasn’t space for, as well as as making it impossible to hang anything else …such as lights.
+Taking the concept of film dollies on tracks, two neat slightly-curved arcs were designed running up and down the studio front to back, together with a straight central track.
+Unfortunately, after these camera tracks were designed and ordering, News had a wobbly moment and decide to spin the majority of their presentation positions though 90-degrees..and now the cameras are tracking on the wrong axis.
 Doh!
-Anyway, back to lighting : Physics (or Optics) has now becomee a really big problem!
-Up to this stage, the SKy News Lighting Style was very traditional Hard Key / Fill / Kick / Backlight person.
-But either the cameras would in moving in front of these hard lights, or the angles would be horribly steep!
+Anyway, back to lighting : Physics (or Optics) has, as a result of these moving and hanging cameras, moved from being “its a bit tight, and there’s a lot of Daylight” to “oh…that’s a really big problem!”.
+Up to this stage, the Sky News Lighting Style was very much a traditional TV-style, with clean hard keys and tightly-set Fills / Kicks / Backlights, each set lighting a single person..
+But either the cameras / arms would end-up constantly moving in front of these hard lights, causing random flashes and blackouts…or the angles would have to be horrendously steep (60+ degrees), giving very unflattering faces even if balanced with uplighters…!

 Project Tardis - Studio 6 (2017) - Real and Virtual Reality spaces